davidjguru/the-russian-llulaby/content/blog/six-steps-to-improve-the-performance-of-drupal-9.md

 Managing Performance and the related improvements is a complex and arduos process consisting of a multitude of records, testing and interventions, in a continuous cycle of test-measure-review-intervention, and this can be quite a tedious task.
 Due to this, therefore, in order to better define the baselines, I'll describe the intervention escenarios as layers within the tech stack of our project, in order to address increasingly specific tasks and technological differences based on their own context.

+Maybe for some people the scope of this post will be advanced, for others it will be very basic...in my defense, I can only say that I have over a hundred pages in various documents that I have been writing down, and that I would like to put in the form of articles.
+As always, I would like these publications to be of interest to someone in the same situation.
+This is just the first one (I guess).
+In any case, be patient and enjoy.

-### Acknowledgements
+### Acknowledgements & Reading Materials

-The first assumption that we must make is that we have a long, complex and abstract path ahead of us, so to conjure up these challenges we will take as a premise the idea that _**"Knowing where to start and which issues are of high priority can be one of the most difficult parts of optimizing a site"**_ , one of the first (and main idea) present in the fundamental work _**"High Performance Drupal"(2014)**_ , written by Sheltren, Newton and Catchpole: [oreilly.com/high-performance-drupal](https://www.oreilly.com/library/view/high-performance-drupal/9781449358013/) and which has turned out to be an old basic pillar of our training as part of the Drupal community.
+The first assumption that we must make is that we have a long, complex and abstract path ahead of us, so to conjure up these challenges we will take as a premise the idea that _**"Knowing where to start and which issues are of high priority can be one of the most difficult parts of optimizing a site"**_ , one of the first (and main idea) present in the fundamental work _**"High Performance Drupal"(2013)**_ , written by Sheltren, Newton and Catchpole: [oreilly.com/high-performance-drupal](https://www.oreilly.com/library/view/high-performance-drupal/9781449358013/) and which has turned out to be an old basic pillar of our training as part of the Drupal community.

 This journey will take place together with them and always with a hand on their essential work about performance issues in the context of Drupal-based projects.
 Only if we stading on the shoulders of giants can we better see the horizon.
 Don't you think so?.

+This whole process of experience and iterative learning, has been produced - _in my case, at least_ - progressively through practice and theory.
+In addition to a set of links that I am incorporating in the final section [-here-](#step-6---read-more-and-more-and-more), I recommend as study material the following related books:

+* PHP 7 Data Structures and Algorithms - Mizanur Rahman (2018), [published by Packt](https://www.packtpub.com/product/php-7-data-structures-and-algorithms/9781786463890).
+* High Performance Drupal - Jeff Sheltren, Narayan Newton, Nathaniel Catchpole (2013), [published by O'Reilly](https://www.oreilly.com/library/view/high-performance-drupal/9781449358013/).
+* Drupal 9 Module Development - Daniel Sipos (2020), [published by Packt](https://www.packtpub.com/product/drupal-9-module-development-third-edition/9781800204621).
+Was already [reviewed here in this article](https://www.therussianlullaby.com/blog/books-drupal-module-development/).

 ### The Heuristic Approach